Rishav273/Covid-19-Tweet-Sentiment/README.md

 # Covid-19-Tweet-Sentiment-Classifier

 Using Deep learning to create text classification models that predict the sentiment of tweets on the topic of coronovirus pandemic.
 2 models have been trained on the dataset - A deep Bidirectional LSTM network with dropout layers and a Deep Convolutional Neural Net.
-The latter gave slightly better accuracy.

 # To use the app: